aws/aws-lambda-builders/aws_lambda_builders/workflows/nodejs_npm/DESIGN.md

 a clean copy of the source files.

 Note that NPM can be configured to use proxies or local company repositories using a local file, `.npmrc`.
-The packaging process from step 1 normally excludes this file, so it may need to be copied additionally before dependency installation, and then removed.
+The packaging process from step 1 normally excludes this file, so it needs to be copied before dependency installation, and then removed.

 Some users may want to exclude optional dependencies, or even include development dependencies.
 To avoid incompatible flags in the `sam` CLI, the packager should allow users to specify